Yunnan nuthatch

 The Yunnan nuthatch (Sitta yunnanensis) is a bird species in the nuthatch family Sittidae.
 It was first described by William Robert Ogilvie-Grant in 1900 based on a male holotype.
 It is a small nuthatch, measuring 12 cm in length on average and weighs between 7.5 and 13 g.
 The grey-blue upperparts contrast with the light, smooth, buffy lowerparts.
 It has a fine white eyebrow above a black eyestripe, which is distinct when the plumage is fresh, and exhibits a small degree of sexual dimorphism.
 A noisy bird, it produces simple, nasal sounds, sometimes in repetitive series.

-Its ecology is not well-known, but it feeds on insects that it finds on pine branches.
+Its ecology is not well known, but it feeds on insects that it finds on pine branches.
 It can be found in the prefectures of Yunnan, Sichuan, and Guizhou in Southwest China, where it prefers sparsely forested pine forests and avoids dense spruce and fir forests.
-It is listed as a near-threatened species on the IUCN Red List and it is generally rare but can be locally common.
+It is generally rare but can be locally common.
 It has a small range of 170000 sqkm.
 A 2009 study predicted that its population could decrease by 43.6–47.7% between 2040 and 2069.

 Taxonomy

 The Yunnan nuthatch was first described as Sitta yunnanensis by Scottish ornithologist William Robert Ogilvie-Grant in 1900 based on a male holotype brought from southern Yunnan by Captain Alfred Wingate.
 It was placed in the subgenus Micrositta by Buturlin in 1916.
 There are no subspecies.

-The canadensis group, which is also sometimes called the subgenus Micrositta, contains six species – the Yunnan nuthatch, the red-breasted nuthatch (S. canadensis), the Chinese nuthatch (S. villosa), the Corsican nuthatch (S. whiteheadi), Krüper's nuthatch (S. krueperi) and the Algerian nuthatch (S. ledanti).
+The canadensis group, which is also sometimes called the subgenus Micrositta, contains six species; the Yunnan nuthatch, the red-breasted nuthatch (S. canadensis), the Chinese nuthatch (S. villosa), the Corsican nuthatch (S. whiteheadi), Krüper's nuthatch (S. krueperi) and the Algerian nuthatch (S. ledanti).
 In 1953, the Dutch ornithologists Karel Voous and John G. van Marle thought that the Yunnan nuthatch formed a link between the canadensis and europaea groups, and simultaneously that it was very closely related to the canadensis group, of which it was a basal representative in terms of distribution and plumage.
 In 1957, Charles Vaurie postulated that the white-tailed nuthatch was the Yunnan nuthatch's closest relative.
 In 1998, Eric Pasquet studied the mitochondrial DNA about ten species of nuthatch, including the different species in the canadensis group, but the Yunnan nuthatch was not included in the study.
 In 2014, Éric Pasquet and colleagues published a nuclear and mitochondrial DNA-based phylogeny of 21 species of nuthatch and confirmed the 1998 study relationships within the canadensis group, adding the Yunnan nuthatch, which is found to be the most basal species of the group.